 If you are paying for spousal, child, or other support, you should consider filing with the court to have those payments modified based on your current income or lack of income.
 If you are not making required support payments, you could be on the hook for arrears, plus interest.
 It is in your best interest to ask for a modification with the courts to avoid any judgment against you.

-7. Explore odd jobs.
+Explore odd jobs

-Another source of income could come from using your skills, talents, or hobbies into paying gigs.
+Another source of income could come from using your skills, talents, or hobbies for paying gigs.
 Figure out what you can offer, and then reach out to your network for help promoting yourself and what you can do.
 This could be anything from selling masks you sew, handyman work, cooking, cleaning, or auto repair.

-8. Learn to DIY.
+Learn to DIY

 Many expenses can be saved by doing things yourself that you would normally pay someone else to do for you.
 Learn basic lawn care so you can cancel your gardener.
 Wash and clean out your car at home rather than taking it to the detailer.
 Clip and groom your pets yourself instead of taking them to a groomer.

 Staying at home may not seem very exciting, but it is a great opportunity to find new hobbies, catch up on your reading list, or renew an old talent you haven’t had time for lately.
 It is also a great opportunity to focus on your health by exercising and meditating at home.
 Selfcare does not have to cost anything, and you will be happier for it.